ianmay/aws_hello_world/README.md

   }
 }
 ```
-With this in place, time for another suprise!
+With this in place, time for another surprise!
 The account_id problem reared its head again!
-From the error it looks like the account_id is less than 12 chars.
+From the error, it looks like the account_id is less than 12 chars.
 Lol - I bet its empty as was the case for the LambdaApiGatewayDeployment arn
 ![image description](doc/assets/budget_1.png)

-This was very helpful as now i know its something with my set up more globally rather than just that one bit.
-Going back to the begining when I declared the provider, I'd taken some code that I saw should speed up interacting with terraform - the culprit? skip_requesting_account_id is false!
+This was very helpful as now I know its something with my setup more globally rather than just that one bit.
+Going back to the beginning when I declared the provider, I'd taken some code that I saw should speed up interacting with terraform - the culprit? skip_requesting_account_id is false!
 Doh!

 A quick change to this let me use the LambdaApiGatewayDeployment arn again: